 If my health insurance coverage is through my parent’s employer and that employment ceases, or my parent retires during the year, can I opt for the Plan at that time?

-Yes, you may add the Commercial Travelers plan in such circumstances.
+Yes, you may add the Wellfleet plan in such circumstances.
+You can enroll within 30 days of the loss of coverage and must submit a letter from the carrier showing your dates of coverage including the end date.
 You will be charged the entire annual fee.
 There is no prorated amount for in-semester enrollment.

 I’m an International student, who has health insurance coverage under the Colby-billed Health Plan.
 If I obtain either a JanPlan or a summer internship in my home country, is my Colby coverage still applicable?